 Microsoft can’t leave the Start menu alone.

-It changed from Windows XP to Vista, from Vista to Windows 7, from 7 to 8 (dramatically!), from 8 to 10 (tamed down a little), and again from 10 to 11 (removing functionality, no less).
+It changed between Windows XP and Vista, Vista and Windows 7, 7 and 8 (dramatically!), 8 and 10 (tamed down a little), and again 10 and 11 (removing functionality, no less).

-Just about the time we get used to what we have the next version of Windows pulls the rug out from underneath us.
+Just when we get used to what we have, the next version of Windows pulls the rug out from underneath us.

 It doesn’t have to be that way.